Mills Memorial Hospital Replacement - Terrace, BC

 Parking is atrocious at this current time and was before replacement.
 How many new parking spaces will be created compared to the past and will it be pay parking?

-Nicole asked 7 months ago
+Nicole asked about 1 year ago

 Hi,